 MASSACHUSETTS MARITIME CROSS COUNTRY

-WENHAM, Mass. -- Both Massachusetts Maritime cross country teams enjoyed solid performances at the Gordon Pop Crowell Invitational on Saturday afternoon, as the Buccaneer men finished as the runner-up to the University of New England while the Buccaneer women placed seventh overall in the competition.
+BOSTON, Mass. -- Both Massachusetts Maritime cross country teams tuned up for the upcoming conference championships by recording solid performances at the 13th Annual Emmanuel Saints Invitational on Friday afternoon at Franklin Park, as the Buccaneer men placed 11th of 23 teams in the event while the Buccaneer women’s squad finished 17th overall in the competition.

 Senior Robby Galvin (Woburn, Mass.) led the way on the men’s side for Massachusetts Maritime for a sixth straight week, as he covered the 8K layout in a time of 29:05 to finish 51st of 196 runners in the event.
 Sophomore Steven Savoy (West Bridgewater, Mass.) and freshman Alex Imperillo (Chelmsford, Mass.) followed with times of 29:59 and 30:10 that were good for respective 75th and 79th place finishes, while senior Chris MacKay (Bethany, Conn.) and freshman Alex Ferreira (Stoughton, Mass.) rounded out the Buccaneer scoring with respective 86th and 95th place times of 30:36 and 31:11.
 Wentworth took top honors in the competition with a score of 32 points, while Colby-Sawyer (100) and Roger Williams (113) finished in the runner-up and third place spots.